Installation¶

 OpenSUSE / SLE Installation¶

 VirtUI Manager is available as a package in the Virtualization repository.
 Choose the right repository, go to it and download packages and install them.
+It is also available on openSUSE:Factory.

 - Repository: